-With regard to the water and sewer fund, there is no proposed rate increase.
 A comprehensive rate structure analysis was presented to Council in January 2013.
-As part of the Cost of Service Study an 8.9% rate increase in water and sewer rates was approved for both FY 2014/15 and FY 2015/16 which will provide funding for infrastructure needs, capital needs and reserve funds needed in the Utility Fund.
-To continue to provide funding to maintain our water and sewer system, it will be necessary to do another comprehensive rate structure analysis during the FY 2017-2018 budget year to assist Council in making a sound decision concerning future rate increases.
+Council adopted as part of the FY 2013/2014 Budget an 8.7% water and sewer rate increase.
+As part of the Cost of Service Study an 8.9% rate increase in water and sewer rates was approved for both FY 2014/15 and FY 2015/16 which provided funding for infrastructure needs, capital needs and reserve funds needed in the Utility Fund.
+At the direction of the Finance Committee, staff will be working on a rate analysis for a potential increase in the water and sewer rates.

-In the FY 2016/2017 budget expenditures were identified in the general fund and utility fund relating to stormwater and they were transferred to a new fund.
+In the Proposed FY 2018/2019 budget expenditures were identified in the general fund and utility fund relating to stormwater and they were transferred to a separate fund in FY2016-2017.
 This has assisted staff and Council in knowing the dollar amounts associated with the costs of stormwater management in order to make a sound decision on a future stormwater utility fee in the Town.
 Funding is needed to ensure that Town will continue to stay in compliance with the stormwater permits requirements and the additional Total Maximum Daily Loads (TMDL) Action Plans requirements.
-A reorganization of the Public Works Department was accomplished during the FY 2016/2017 to include the hiring of a Deputy Manager/Stormwater Director to assist the Town in compliance and permits requirements.
-The FY 2017/2018 has funding to provide analysis and recommendations to Council to implement a stormwater fee dedicated to achieve capital storm water projects, water quality improvements, and increased maintenance of stormwater infrastructure.
+The Proposed FY 2018/2019 has funding to provide analysis and recommendations to Council to implement a stormwater fee dedicated to achieve capital storm water projects, water quality improvements, and increased maintenance of stormwater infrastructure.

-The FY 2017-2018 budget also recognizes economic development initiatives throughout the Town which will create synergy and bring continued growth to our Vinton economy.
-Through this budget, we will continue to make Vinton the “IN” place to live, work and play.
+With this budget, we have provided the same level of service to our citizens with minimal impact to the Town employees.
+In this budget, one position is recommended to be eliminated and two positions are recommended to remain unfunded during the budget year.
+In this proposed budget, town Staff was unable to include adjustments to employee pay.
+The Proposed FY 2018/2019 budget also recognizes economic development initiatives throughout the Town which will create synergy and bring continued growth to our Vinton economy.
+Through this budget, we will continue to make Vinton the “IN” place to live, eat, work and play.